 Main Benefits:

-The St. Elias is another classic, mid-duty hiking and backpacking boot.
-Vasque is an established brand owned by Red Wing, an iconic Minnesota company that’s been making quality leather boots for more than a century.
-Like the Renegade (above), the St Elias is the kind of sturdy, reliable leather boot that hikers and backpackers have been wearing for a long time.
-(I trounced through several Arizona canyons in my pair, back in the day.)
-Vasque's regular sizing runs slightly narrow (but also available in wide) with above average weights (making them better for backpackers than day hikers).
-But there's plenty to like about the St Elias— it's paired premium, full-grain leather with a Gore Tex membrane and Vibram outsoles for a good, all-around backpacking boot with classic aesthetics.
+Like the Renegade (above), the Vasque St Elias is the kind of sturdy, reliable leather boot that hikers and backpackers have been wearing for a long time.
+I trounced through several Arizona canyons in my pair, back in the day.
+It's paired premium, full-grain leather with a GORE-TEX membrane and Vibram outsoles for a good, all-around backpacking boot with classic aesthetics.
+Vasque's regular sizing runs slightly narrow (but also available in wide) and its weight runs a little high (making them better for backpackers than day hikers).
+But there's plenty to like about the St Elias.
+Jump on these while you can, though—sadly, Vasque is going out of business.

 Best Match